pcon/healthTools/README.md

-This is the start of a runkeeper command-line interface.
+This is the start of a heath tools command-line interface.

-Currently, only util methods exist
+Currently, only util methods exist, and only interfaces with Runkeeper